 1. Cut Down On Your Eco-Footprint

 Learning how to compost, recycle, and manage our waste is amazing, but it’s even easier when you don’t have to do it in the first place.
 These are the types of decisions we can make while still at the shopping mall or grocery store.
-We don’t have to give in to the compulsion of buying things simply because they’re discounted or appear to be a goof value.
+We don’t have to give in to the compulsion of buying things simply because they’re discounted or appear to be a good value.
 Why were we there in the first place, and do we truly want to bring all this stuff back into our homes?
 The old, “think before you buy,” was most likely a reference to spending, but it is equally pertinent with regards our consumption.

-The amount of resources required to build and maintain a vehicle, combined with the fact that the vast majority still run on fossil fuels, and it is no surprise that finding alternative means of getting around will make a positive contribution towards a more sustainable lifestyle.
+The amount of resources required to build and maintain a vehicle, combined with the fact that the vast majority still do run on fossil fuels, and it is no surprise that finding alternative means of getting around will make a positive contribution towards a more sustainable lifestyle.
 Given the choice, substitute driving as your primary means of transport (click the above image for a list of alternatives), or at the very least try not to drive alone, and cut back on your usage, and and you’re already in better shape carbon wise.
 Think of it as a carbon competition, and the more you save the more you’ll want to save, feeding in to your own personal sustainability motivation.

 What I’m proposing shouldn’t come as a surprise, indeed throughout history (just look back to our grandparents) thrift and efficiency were prized.
 You washed your milk and jam jars, and you kept your bottles for use again.
 It’s unfortunate that the habit of labeling things as garbage took over with greater force as modern society drifted towards a throw-away culture.